-Risk mitigation requires staying abreast of the schemes perpetrated by those who seek to profit from insurance illicitly.
-Perhaps the greatest threat to our industry since Stranger Originated Life Insurance (STOLI) is Imposter Originated (IO) insurance scams.
+Perhaps the greatest fraud threat to the insurance industry since Stranger Originated Life Insurance (STOLI) is Imposter Originated (IO) insurance scams.
 Whereas STOLI only involved a relatively few companies operating in the senior market, IO is much broader in scope and perhaps depth.
-Also, STOLI mostly involved financial fraud, which allowed the perpetrators to purchase large life insurance policies.
+Also, STOLI mostly involved financial fraud which allowed the perpetrators to purchase large life insurance policies, and it involved at least complacent participation of a real person.
 The claims themselves were rarely fraudulent.

 IO fraud scams, on the other hand, may involve any insurance product line (life, disability, LTC, etc.) and the fraud may occur at time of underwriting, policy holder services, or claim.
 So, what is IO?

 Defining IO: Understanding the Fraudulent Tactics